 Traditional aid programs have failed to address the fundamental problems plaguing the economic infrastructure of marginalized communities.
 Chronic lack of cash and the subsequent debt cripples a huge segment of the population served by humanitarian agencies, especially displaced populations such as refugees and Internally Displaced People.
-The bulk of the aid flows out of the community too quickly to provide lasting impact, while key community members and resources remain largely underutilized.
+The bulk of the aid flows out of the community too quickly to provide lasting impact.
 Finally, there is simply not enough aid to go around.

 What is innovative about this project?

-Norwegian Red Cross and partners will scale Community Inclusion Currencies (CICs) in Kenya, and is now scaling to Cameroon.
+Norwegian Red Cross and partners have with great success scaled Community Inclusion Currencies (CICs) in Kenya, and is now scaling to Cameroon.
 CICs are blockchain-based eVouchers that community members use to buy and sell basic needs in the face of scarce national currency.
 CICs introduces a replicable mechanism for communities to eradicate poverty by creating connected, inclusive, and sustainable local economies through the use of community currencies and open source blockchain technology.
-The project aims at reinventing cash transfer programs to act as a catalyst for communities to develop and trade their own medium of exchange (CICs).
-Current pilots in Kenya have shown that CICs enable vulnerable communities to have a long term multiplier - more than 21 times - effect on cash transfer fund impacts.
+The project aims at reinventing cash transfer programs to act as a catalyst for communities to develop and trade their own medium of exchange.
+The project in Kenya have shown that CICs enable vulnerable communities to have a long term multiplier - more than 21 times - effect on cash transfer fund impacts.

-The project is in partnership with Kenya Red Cross, IFRC, Grassroot Economics Foundation and the payment platform provider Sempo.
+The first phase of the project was in partnership with Kenya Red Cross, Danish Red Cross, Grassroot Economics Foundation and the payment platform provider Sempo.
 For Cameroon, the ICRC joins the effort to expand and scale CICs with several objectives in mind.